DevThant/react/Readme.md

 );
 ```

-2. To render multiple class components, such as Hello.
-We have to use another component that contains multiple Hello components and render it.
+2. To render multiple class components.
+Create another component(app) and put every other components inside it.
+Then render it.

 ```javascript
 class App extends React.Component {